Risingson/eveeyedocs/docs/map/chain-mapping.md

 # Chain Mapping

 ## Mechanics

-While syncing your ingame location jumps via wormholes or jump bridges will get mapped automatically.
+ - While syncing your ingame location jumps via wormholes or jump bridges will get mapped automatically.

    Wormhole connections get removed after 48h.

    A connection will get created when jumnping a cyno.
 Stop sync before jumping or remove the connection created manually.

    For wormhole systems there is no api data available for recent jumps or NPC kills.

+   Phenomenons are stated as an extra sub-label.
+To view its effects click the wormhole and select "Show Info" from the menu.

 ## Styles
 Solarsystem oultines are solid or dashed.